coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 **Horses in Combat:** Warhorses and warponies can serve readily as combat steeds.
 Light horses, ponies, and heavy horses, however, are frightened by combat.
-If you don't dismount, you must make a DC 20 Ride check each round as a move action to control such a horse.
+If you don’t dismount, you must make a DC 20 Ride check each round as a move action to control such a horse.
 If you succeed, you can perform a standard action after the move action.
-If you fail, the move action becomes a full round action and you can't do anything else until your next turn.
+If you fail, the move action becomes a full round action and you can’t do anything else until your next turn.

 Your mount acts on your initiative count as you direct it.
 You move at